Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Casks.md

 The most common reasons for disabling a cask are:

-- it cannot be installed
+- it cannot be installed on any of our supported macOS versions
 - it has been deprecated for a long time
 - the upstream URL has been removed